Malagasy Uprising: Nationalist insurgency

 The French generally suspected that the rebellion was secretly supported by foreign powers, most significantly by the United Kingdom.
 Two British nationals, namely ex-Major John Morris, and Major Nicholson who worked at the British consulate in Antananarivo, were accused of stirring up Malagasy nationalist activities.
-Morris was eventually expelled from the island as result.
+Morris was eventually expelled from the island as a result.
 There also circulated rumours about American support for the rebels, though no evidence emerged to support these claims.
 In fact, the rebels were almost completely isolated from outside aid, and extremely poorly supplied with modern weaponry.
-They probably never possessed more than 150 rifles and three machine guns.
-Most rebels had to resort to spears, and had little protection from the firearms of the French military.
+They likely never possessed more than 150 rifles and three machine guns.
+Most rebels had to resort to spears, and had minimal protection from the firearms of the French military.
 Nevertheless, the rebels invented encirclement, ambush and human wave tactics that allowed them to defeat their better armed opponents on several occasions.

 The attacks in the east were immediately followed by similar actions in the south of the island before rapidly spreading throughout the country.
 By early April, when violence first erupted in Antananarivo, the number of nationalist fighters was estimated at around 2,000.
 Attacks against French military bases multiplied over the course of the month throughout the central highlands as far south as Fianarantsoa and as far north as Lake Alaotra.
 The movement enjoyed particularly strong support in the south, where the revolt attracted as many as one million peasants to fight for the nationalist cause.